Parmodlhchawla89/NewsExercise/README.md

 - Apple Provioising profile

 Once the above are setup navigate to the project directory and run the following command:
-$ bundle exec fastlane upload
+$ fastlane build_upload // This will perfomr provisioning, building, taking screenshot and uploading task

 ##SonarQube: I have configured the project to generate a SonarQube report of code quality, warning and vulnerability.